Insufficient Credit for Approval

 Hidden Fees

-Debt consolidation may come with hidden fees, such as balance transfer charges or origination fees, increasing the overall cost.
+Debt consolidation may involve hidden fees, such as balance transfer charges or origination fees, which can increase the overall cost.

 Impact on Credit Score

-Consolidating debt can temporarily lower your credit score as it involves opening a new account and closing multiple old accounts.
+Consolidating debt can temporarily lower your credit score by opening a new account and closing multiple old accounts.

 Risk of Higher Interest Rates